vernemq/vmq-docs/configuration/bridge.md

 ---
-description: VerneMQ can interface with other brokers via MQTT bridges.
+description: VerneMQ can interface with other brokers (and itself) via MQTT bridges.
 ---

 # MQTT Bridge

-Bridges are a non-standard way, although kind of a de-facto standard among MQTT broker implementations, to connect two different MQTT brokers to eachother.
-This allows for example that a topic tree of a remote broker becomes part of the topic tree on the local broker.
-VerneMQ supports plain TCP connections as well as SSL connections.
+Bridges are a non-standard way (but de-facto standard) among MQTT broker implementations to connect two different MQTT brokers.
+Over a bridge, the topic tree of a remote broker becomes part of the topic tree on the local broker.
+VerneMQ bridges support plain TCP connections as well as SSL connections.

+A bridge will be a point-to-point connection between 2 brokers, but can still forward all the messages from all cluster nodes to another cluster.

 ## Enabling the bridge functionality

-in VerneMQ the bridge is distributed with VerneMQ as a plugin and is not enabled by default.
-After configuring the bridge as described below, make sure to enable the plugin by setting:
+The MQTT bridge plugin (`vmq_bridge`) is distributed with VerneMQ as an integrated plugin but is not enabled by default.
+After configuring the bridge as described below, make sure to enable the plugin by setting (`vernemq.conf`):

 ```text
 plugins.vmq_bridge = on